pyzmqrpc3/pyzmqrpc3/README.md

 The base interface class for all concrete service functors.
-It enforces the implementation of the `__call__()` method which is the entry point of handling command on the server side.
+It enforces the implementation of the `__call__()` method which is the entry point of handling a certain command type on the server side.

 ## Available Standard Proxies